hayu4998/pppl-lab1/lab1-writeup.md

 ## FeedBack

+The lab helped with the me understanding the material well and refresh my memory of operations of Binary tree.
+The problem that has to be point out is that the test case clearly want us to implement (+/- num)/0 and 0/0 to function as expect by myself but the code it self take care of it.
+I hope the problem can be fixed in the future.

 ## 2. Scala Basic: Binding and Scope

 (a) pi at line four is bound by the line 3,